 Acupuncture is a popular alternative therapy for IBS and other conditions.
 It's proven effective for treating chronic pain, according to researchers at the National Institutes of Health (NIH).
-However, the studies are mixed on whether this treatment really work for IBS.
+However, the studies are mixed on whether this treatment really works for IBS.

 Philip Schoenfeld, MD, MSEd, MSc, investigated various IBS treatments when he co-authored the treatment guidelines published by the American College of Gastroenterology.
 He says the hard data showing acupuncture's effectiveness isn't very good.
 Yet "that does not mean that acupuncture might not be helpful," he says.
 Many individuals say they feel better after acupuncture.
 Out of all alternative options, he suspects that acupuncture may help some people with IBS.

 It is not entirely clear how this traditional Chinese treatment works.
 Some researchers believe the acupuncture needles stimulate electromagnetic signals in the body.
 They feel these signals either encourage the release of pain-killing chemicals, or nudge the body's natural healing systems into action.

 Acupuncture is ideally used with other treatments, says Jeanine Blackman, MD, PhD, medical director of the University of Maryland Center for Integrative Medicine.
 She says even in China, the therapy is never used on its own.
 Talk with your doctor if you are considering acupuncture.